helios-h2020/h.core-SocialEgoNetwork/README.md

 ```

-Storing node-related parameters in the library:
+Storing node-related parameters in the library (same usage for storing in contexts and edges):
 ```java
 public class ModuleNodeParameters {
 	private Integer[] parameters;